-A. New vacant positions are advertised via the Jobs NSW website.
-Please visit Jobs NSW to view the advertisements and to apply online.
+A. New vacant positions are advertised via the I work for NSW website.
+Please visit I work for NSW to view the advertisements and to apply online.

 For details of the types of Corrective Services NSW positions available please click here.

 Please note that you will have to be an Australian citizen or Permanent Resident in order to apply.

 If you are a health professional please note that medical services in New South Wales correctional centres are provided by the Justice Health & Forensic Mental Health Network, which is a Statutory Health Corporation and is funded by the NSW Ministry of Health.
 The Justice Health and Forensic Mental Health Network can be contacted via their website.